Nietism/Deep-Learning-2022.spring/README.md

 # Deep-Learning-2022.spring
-Some assignment and other materials in DL courses of this semester.
+Some assignment and other materials in deep learning and neural network courses of this semester.